-Dalton Schultz vs Mark Andrews: Who Should You Start?
+Dalton Schultz vs Mark Andrews: The Full Breakdown

 Dalton Schultz and Mark Andrews are both viable fantasy tight ends heading into 2026, but their 2025 production tells two different stories.
 Dalton Schultz averaged 8.0 PPG across 17 games with the Houston Texans, while Mark Andrews posted 6.3 PPG in 17 appearances for the Baltimore Ravens.